Strong Relationships with Clients Lead to Increased Photography Sales

 - Fill the funnel.
 When you finally close a deal and finish with a client, don’t focus on the success of making money.
 Focus on the success of making your client happy.
 This will serve you better than increasing your revenue because pleasing your clients will encourage them to come back again, refer you to friends, and put in a good review for your work.
 This will allow you to expand your clientele and increase your sales.

-To read the full article and get more tips on creating unique senior portraits visit Professional Photographers magazine.
-If you’re not already a PPA member, don’t forget to join PPA to get the latest advice and news in the photography world!
+To read the full article and get more tips, visit Professional Photographers magazine.
+If you're not already a PPA member, don’t forget to join PPA to get the latest advice and news in the photography world!